NicMcPhee/web-sockets-example/DEPLOYMENT.md

 comprehensive guide, and you are encouraged to reach out to classmates, faculty, and TAs (through Slack, for example) with questions.

-The majority of the information here will be presented in the form of bulleted lists, because we all know none of us actually read walls of text.

 Most of this will happen in a terminal window, which is yet another reason to take some time to learn how to use the Unix shell.